 [H2] Prediction versus Detection

-Multimorbidity indices rely on diagnoses to predict outcomes.
-In electronic health records, the statistician has access to diagnoses before and after observing the outcome.
+Multimorbidity indexes rely on diagnoses to predict outcomes.
+In EHRs, the statistician has access to diagnoses before and after observing the outcome.
 Some diagnoses occur before and some after.
-This is not of concern if our outcome is mortality—no diagnoses (with exception of autopsy reports) occur after the patient has died.
+This is not of concern if our outcome is mortality—no diagnoses (with the exception of autopsy reports) occur after the patient has died.
 A critical question in predictive modeling is whether the predictors (the patients’ diagnoses) should be limited to the period before the observation of the outcome.
 Many statisticians feel that, in multivariate analysis, independent variables should occur before the outcome of interest.
-This is not the case in multimorbidity indices.
+This is not the case in MM indexes.

 A likelihood ratio measures the impact of a diagnosis on the outcome; these ratios do not distinguish whether the diagnosis has occurred before or after the outcome.
 In this sense, likelihood ratios are measures of associations.
 They show the association between the diagnosis and outcome.
 A strong likelihood ratio does not imply that the disease causes the outcome.
 It simply is a measure of association.

-There are two ways to use likelihood ratios.
+Likelihood ratios can be used in two ways.
 In one approach, one tries to detect an event that has already occurred but may not have been reported.
-For example, one might want to detect whether the patient has undiagnosed diabetes an unreported substance abuse disorder.
+For example, one might want to detect whether the patient has undiagnosed diabetes or an unreported substance abuse disorder.
 In another approach, one tries to predict an event that has not yet occurred.
 For example, one might want to predict whether certain patients will, in the future, abuse pain medications.
 These two approaches differ the variables they use for predictors.
 The detection approach can rely on consequences of the outcome.
 For example, it can rely on repeated skin infections to detect injection of drugs (skin infections are one consequence of drug injection).
-Here the diagnoses are occurring after substance abuse, a particular pattern in these diagnoses point to the existence of earlier
+Here the diagnoses are occurring after substance abuse; a particular pattern in these diagnoses points to the existence of earlier substance abuse.

 The prediction approach is different.
 In forecasting, the statistician must only use the information that is already available.
 The mechanism by which the outcome occurs can suggest a reasonable set of predictors.
-Repeated prescription of opioids for surgical pain, for example, may be a predictor for abuse in the future; it describes the mechanism by which increase opioid use occurs.
+Repeated prescription of opioids for surgical pain, for example, may be a predictor for abuse in the future; it describes the mechanism by which increased opioid use occurs.
 Borderline A1c levels may be a good predictor for future diabetes, as they describe how diabetes comes about.
 In prediction, one should rely on events that precede the outcome; consequences of the outcome are no longer reasonable predictors.

 In deciding which variables to include as predictors in a multimorbidity model, the first task is to decide whether one is predicting or detecting.
 Of course, if the outcome of interest is mortality, the choice is simple: we are predicting mortality; one rarely wants to detect whether the patient has died if they are not aware of it.
-For diabetes, anemia, or other conditions, one set of predictors are useful for detection, and another set are useful for prediction.
+For diabetes, anemia, or other conditions, one set of predictors is useful for detection, and another set is useful for prediction.
 Careful thought is needed so that the right set of predictors is used.

 [H2] Predicting Odds of Mortality